dtuskippy/reading-notes/401/class-29.md

 ## Things I want to know more about

-1. I know we'll learn about Redux soon, so quite curious about to decide on when to use these various hooks, etc..
+1. I know we'll learn about Redux soon, so quite curious about how gto decide on when to use these various hooks, etc.